 Rule 5: Set Strict Data Retention Limits

-GDPR doesn't name an exact retention period for candidate data, but guidance from the European Data Protection Supervisor and the ICO is clear: unsuccessful candidate data should be retained no longer than 6 to 12 months unless you have explicit consent to keep it longer.
+No exact retention period is named in GDPR for candidate data.
+Guidance from the European Data Protection Supervisor and the ICO is consistent: retain unsuccessful candidate data no longer than 6 to 12 months, or longer only with explicit consent.

 In November 2024, the ICO audited AI recruitment tool providers and found that some were retaining candidate data indefinitely to build large databases - without candidates’ knowledge (ICO, November 2024).
 That’s a direct GDPR violation.
 Your retention policy should specify exactly how long you keep data for each purpose: active applications (duration of hiring process plus a reasonable buffer), talent pools (with consent, typically 12-24 months with renewal), and interview records (6 months maximum for unsuccessful candidates).